sanhaus/control-panel.en/help/api/using/privacy-management.md

 >[!CAUTION]
 >
->The <a href="https://adobe.io/apis/cloudplatform/gdpr.html">Privacy Core Service</a> integration is the method you should use for all access and delete requests.
+The <a href="https://adobe.io/apis/cloudplatform/gdpr.html"Privacy Core Service</aIntegration is the method you should use for all access and delete requests.
 Starting 19.4, the use of the Campaign API and interface for access and delete requests is deprecated.
-For more on Campaign Standard deprecated and removed features, refer to <a href="https://helpx.adobe.com/campaign/kb/acs-deprecated-and-removed-features.html">this page</a>.
+For more on Campaign Standard deprecated and removed features, refer to <a href="https://helpx.adobe.com/campaign/kb/acs-deprecated-and-removed-features.html"This page</a>.

 Privacy requests are created using a POST request.